 Outpatient Assessment and Treatment

 Assessment and short term therapy services for adults (16+) with severe and persistent mental illness are provided by Psychiatrists, a Mental Health Clinical Nurse Specialist, Social Workers, an Occupational Therapist, and Psychologists.
 Referral from a Family Physician is required.
-Referral form.
+Access MHA referral form.

 The QCH Mental Health Inpatient Unit is a Schedule 1 facility under the Mental Health Act with 24 beds for acute treatment of adult persons with mental disorders.
 Care is provided by an interdisciplinary team consisting of Psychiatrists, Nurses, Social Workers, Psychologists, Occupational Therapist, Recreation Therapist, and a General Practitioner.

 The Mental Health Day Treatment Program is a group based program for individuals whose mental illness has caused significant disruption in social, family, and/or occupational functioning.
 The program is staffed by a specialized multidisciplinary team that includes a registered nurse, social worker, occupational therapist and recreation therapist.
 The focus is on the development and strengthening of skills such as cognitive restructuring, stress/anxiety management, goal setting, activation, anger management, healthy relationships and interpersonal skills.